Skip to content

 Resizing Root/First Disk

-The easiest way how to resize the IP Fabric system disk is to:
+The easiest way to resize the IP Fabric system disk is to:

 1. Shutdown the VM.

-2. Resize the root/first disk to a desired size.
+2. Resize the root/first disk to the desired size.

 3. Start the VM.